 For the latter, privacy engineers are familiar with dark patterns: misleading UX that can trick users into acting against their own best interests, such as when the lower-privacy consent option is displayed much more prominently than the higher-privacy option.
 Privacy engineers can offer valuable feedback earlier in the design process to root out dark patterns before they mislead end-users and cause legal or reputational damage.

 To build the infrastructure to fulfill DSRs, privacy engineers write SQL queries that take a key, such as an email address from the requester, to retrieve all copies of the requester’s personal information.
-Beyond this, privacy engineers operate on the full breadth of modern tech stacks, which includes in-house NoSQL platforms like MongoDB as well as integrations with third-party SaaS apps.
+Beyond this, privacy engineers operate on the full breadth of modern tech stacks, which include in-house NoSQL platforms like MongoDB as well as integrations with third-party SaaS apps.

 For third-party privacy management, privacy engineers might use off-the-shelf APIs or write custom wrappers around those APIs to ensure that third-party data is properly included in the scope of a DSR.
 Because third-party applications process end-users’ data, their relevant systems should be queried for DSR.
 Further, your company is held responsible under GDPR for involved third parties’ compliance.
 In this final respect, privacy engineers can provide a technical supplement to GRC audits of third parties to mitigate risk.